 Lüderitz, 2017 (out of a series of 5).
 The work exhibits places of the concentration and death camps of the Ovaherero and Nama genocide conducted by the Germans in Namibia.
-The work enlightens the memory politics in independent Namibia regarding the genocide, reveals how the dominant narrative conceals not only the extend of the genocide, but banishes it public memory.
+The work enlightens the memory politics in independent Namibia regarding the genocide, reveals how the dominant narrative conceals not only the extent of the genocide but banishes it from public memory.
 Archival documents referring to the places were reenacted by Herero in collaboration with the Ovaherero Genocide Foundation and provided a second layer of meaning to the photographs.
 Daphne Fietz

 Al Baba Sweets, 2017.
 Audiovisual work, which is based on 12 interviews with Euroamerican expats living in Beirut.
 The interviews focus on their image of Lebanon and their perceived role in Lebanon.
 In the work single utterances become intermingled to heighten rhetoric patterns of a eurocentric view.
 Begnning with common views on the chaos and beauty of Lebanon, the work relates these to an imagined urgency, the need help and “solve” problems and concurrent expectations of appreciation.

 Al baba sweets, publication, 2017.The centerpiece of the publication are the transcripts of the interviews, which were commented by Lebanese.
 The publicaion also includes a introduction of the work, which contextualizes the work within decolonial theory.

 Short tale, 8', 2016.
 3 Channel Audio Installation which is based on a abstract play written by Daphne Fietz.
 The play is narrated from a pigeon's perspective and talks about migration, loss, modernity and identity.The voices build a canon, finding their ownrhythm through repetition, cacophony and stillness.